-A514 steel plate—also known as T1 steel—is a high strength, machinable, and weldable steel that Kloeckner Metals routinely stocks across its nationwide 40+ branches.
+A514 steel plate—also known as T1 steel—is a high strength, machinable, and weldable steel that Kloeckner Metals routinely stocks across it nationwide.

 This steel plate is a low carbon alloy steel that is high in value.
 It offers high performance for high-wear machine applications and structural use.